cinep10/cinep10.github.io/engineering-notes/observability/index.md

 # Observability & Monitoring

-This section focuses on making data systems visible.
+This section focuses on how data systems are observed, monitored, and interpreted in real time.

+The goal is not only to visualize metrics, but to understand system behavior through monitoring.

 ---

 ## Scope

+Topics in this section include:

-- Dashboard
+- Dashboard design and configuration
+- Metric visualization
-- Monitoring
+- Monitoring strategies
-- Alerting
+- Data interpretation

 ---

-## Notes
+## Related Notes

 - [Grafana Dashboard Image Capture Automation](./grafana-dashboard-image-capture)

 ---

+## Perspective

+Monitoring is not just about visualization.

+It is about making system behavior observable and interpretable.

+Well-designed monitoring enables:

+- early detection of issues
+- faster diagnosis
+- better decision-making

+---

-## Key Idea
+## Summary

-If you cannot see it, you cannot trust it.
+Observability bridges data and interpretation.

+It turns system signals into actionable insights.